-The opposite shore, about a quarter of a mile off, is the State of New-York.
+The land all round Niagara is particularly fine and fertile: it has been longer cleared and cultivated than in other parts of the province, and the country, they say, is most beautiful in summer.
+The opposite shore, about a quarter of a mile off, is the State of New York.
 The Americans have a fort on their side, and we also have a fort on ours.
 What the amount of their garrison may be I know not, but our force consists of three privates and a corporal, with adequate arms and ammunition, i. e. rusty firelocks and damaged guns.
 The fortress itself I mistook for a dilapidated brewery.
 This is charming-it looks like peace and security, at all events.

 Well!
-I have seen these cataracts of Niagara. which have thundered in my mind's ear ever since I can remember-which have been my "childhood's thought, my youth's desire," since first my imagination was awakened to wonder and to wish.
-I have beheld them, and shall I whisper it to you !-but, O tell it not among the Philistines!-I wish I had not!
-I wish they were still a thing unbeheld-a thing to be imagined, hoped, and anticipatedsomething to live for:-the reality has displaced from my mind an allusion far more magnificent than itself-I have no words for my utter disappointment: yet I have not the presumption to suppose that all I have heard and read of Niagara is false or exaggerated-that every expression of astonishment, enthusiasm, rapture, is affectation or hyperbole.
+I have seen these Cataracts of Niagara, which have thundered in my mind's ear ever since I can rememberwhich have been my "childhood's thought, my youth's desire," since first my imagination was awakened to wonder and to wish.
+I have beheld them, and shall I whisper it to you?-but, O tell it not among the Philistines!-I wish I had not!
+I wish they were still a thing unbeheld-a thing to be imagined, hoped, and anticipated - something to live for: - the reality has displaced from my mind an illusion far more magnificent than itself-I have no words for my utter disappointment: yet I have not the presumption to suppose that all I have heard and read of Niagara is false or exaggerated-that every expression of astonishment, enthusiasm, rapture, is affectation or hyperbole.
 No! it must be my own fault.
 Terni, and some of the Swiss cataracts leaping from their mountains, have affected me a thousand times more than all the immensity of Niagara.
-O I could beat myself! and now there is no help!-the first moment, the first impression is over-is lost; though I should live a thousand years, long as Niagara itself shall roll, I can never see it again for the first Something is gone that cannot be restored.
-What has come over my soul and senses ?-I am no longer Anna-I am metamorphosed-I am translated-I am an ass's head, a clod, a wooden spoon, a fat weed growing on Lethe's bank, a stock, a stone, a petrifaction-for have I not seen Niagara, the wonder of wonders; and felt-no words can tell what disappointment!
+O I could beat myself! and now there is no help!-the first moment, the first impression is over - is lost; though I should live a thousand years, long as Niagara itself shall roll, I can never see it again for the first time.
+Something is gone that cannot be restored.